FAXES/Documentation/Product Documentation/Markdown Guide/http requests.md

 ```
 /POST /spider/redback
-Redback are cool, they can kill, they can die, they can eat, and, they can sleep.
+Redbacks are cool, they can kill, they can die, they can eat, and, they can sleep.
 Redbacks, the ultimate spider!

 - BYTE The byte property of the spider